Filling Your Dog’s Prescriptions at a Human Pharmacy Might be Cheaper, But Is it Always Safe?

 For instance, if a pet owner tells Dr. Vahrenwald that price is a concern, she says she’ll sometimes choose a different antibiotic or an entirely different class of antibiotics.
 “We can also decrease the volume dispensed when the drug is first prescribed and have the pet owner refill to spread the cost out over the course of the treatment,” she offers.
 “Or we can provide a written prescription if it is a drug available at less cost due to increased dispensing volume at a human pharmacy.”

 There’s no doubt that dog owners will continue to shop around for the best prices for their pets’ prescription medicines.
-Because prices are inconsistent (see box on page 12), it’s important to keep updating your research.
+Because drug prices are inconsistent, it’s important to keep updating your research.
 If you do end up at a human or online pharmacy, never hesitate to speak up and ask questions when it comes to your pet’s health, keeping the above tips in mind to guide you in your line of inquiry.